Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 # BoQ Finite State Machine (FSM)

 A BoQ implementation MUST maintian a separate FSM for each channel.
-The control channel in each BoQ connection needs to reach the Established state before any function channel can be created.
+The control channel in a BoQ connection needs to reach the Established state before any function channel can be created.
 This means the set up of the QUIC connection and any related errors are processed by the control channel.

 The BGP messages and events handled by by the control channel and function channels are different.
 In general, what specified in RFC 4271 section 8 that applies to a BGP peer connection is applicable to a BoQ channel unless explicitly specified in this document.